louis-frayser/CkKern/README.md

 See the TODO list at the end of the main source file, "ckkern.rkt."

 ![Screenshot](doc/Screenshot%20at%202019-12-13%2005-33-41.png)\
 CkKern running in DrRacket.
-A binary executable can be crated from the {Racket} menu.
+A binary executable can be created from the {Racket} menu.

 ## NOTES
 In order to read /boot/grub/grub.cfg, that file needs to be made readable to ckkern.
 Either run ckkern as superuser